 In this article, I will go through some critical points of documentary filmmaking.
 I’m going to start with a meaningful discussion that should be the beginning of every documentary filmmaking course, and I’m also going to write some tips to get you started.
 In the next lessons, I will talk about the basics of non-fiction storytelling, The art of the interview, and much more.

 So let’s study documentary filmmaking.

+Another element that repeats itself in every documentary film is the point of view of the director.
 The truth is that there is no such thing as an objective film.
 The only responsibility we can be fixed to a documentary filmmaker is to be fair to its object (some would argue even that).
 That is to let the subject that you document a chance to express itself and to be treated with respect.